 4. Consolidation and settlement

 Many cities and megacities have developed in valleys, estuaries, lakeside or seafront areas.
 The subsoil of these areas is made up of alluvial materials, silts, clays and mud.
 These materials are often of high water content and have consolidated under the weight of sedimentary layers deposited successively during the geological eras.
-This consolidation corresponds to the expulsion of pore water under the effect of stress (see) applied by the upper layers.
+This consolidation corresponds to the expulsion of pore water under the effect of stress (see How matter deforms: fluids and solids) applied by the upper layers.

 Any surface construction adds additional stress and then causes an additional settling, on the scale of the building constructed, of a backfill or an urban area.
 An analogy that can be made of this process is that of a fruit press (Figure 6) where the juice is expelled under the effect of the stress applied by the screw acting on the tray.